IsabellFtz/fustatCART/README.md

 ## Repository Contents

-- **CART Visualizations:** Code for all visualizations, as included in the corresponding website article.
+- **CART Visualizations:** Code for all visualizations included in the corresponding website article.
-- **Auxiliary Website:** Supporting html.website used for presenting the website article.
+- **Auxiliary Website:** HTML website supporting the presentation of the article.
-- **Replication Code:** All code implementations replicating the results of the accompanying paper.
+- **Replication Code:** Code implementations replicating the results of the accompanying paper.

 ## Getting Started
 Instructions on how to run the code or view the website: